 Kafir is a derogatory term to describe infidels.
-It’s also a slur that evokes violence, death threats, and harmful repercussions.
+It’s also a slur that invokes violence, death threats, and harmful repercussions.
 A slur’s intention is to dehumanize and violate the community in question whether they’re LGBTQIA+, women, undocumented immigrants, or communities of color.
 Infidel is also a synonymous term categorized against anyone who isn’t Muslim.
 Being an infidel could warrant imprisonment or death sentences in 26 countries.
 During an egregious human rights violation such as this one, it’s imperative for us infidels to speak up.

 I remember when I was sexually assaulted while wearing a jilbaab and upon reporting this violation, I was questioned as to why I was even outside to begin with.
 This was an incredulous experience due to the high prevalence of childhood sexual assault and marital rape cases that exist in the Muslim world.
 Marital rape was only outlawed in the US in 1993, so we have a long way to go when fighting against gender-based violence at home also.
 I began internalizing this abuse and almost accepted my second-class citizenship.
 I wasn’t safe at home, but it was my misfortune for being born female-identified.